FunnelPlayer/funnel.github.io/index.md

 ## Funnel: Scratch game emulation
 Funnel is a system based off of Steam but to run selected Scratch projects.
-The runner will be posted soon and more will be added
+It will have most cool Scratch games.